-Harvesting firewood is a skill that provides many rewards: it saves you money, it keeps you in good shape, it provides the security of having your own fuel supply and it gives you that satisfaction of doing something productive for your family.
+Harvesting firewood is a skill that provides many rewards: it saves you money, it keeps you in good shape and it provides the security of having your own fuel supply.
+It also gives you that satisfaction of doing something productive for your family.
 Here are some great tips regarding the art of cutting your own firewood with minimal effort and maximum safety.

 Before you decide to go and cut down some trees, you should keep in mind that cutting green wood and letting it dry is not the most efficient method of stockpiling firewood.
 You should look after aged hardwood, the trees that are losing their bark.
 These trees are already aged and they are perfect for creating a blazing hot fire.